 At this level you'll understand: At this level you'll understand: At this level you'll understand: At this level you'll understand:

-Workforce planning data Workforce planning approaches in your organisation How workforce planning impacts the resourcing agenda How to use workforce planning data to inform resourcing approaches How to integrate strategic workforce planning with the resourcing strategy
+Strategic workforce planning How workforce planning impacts the resourcing agenda How to use workforce planning data to inform resourcing activity How to create resourcing approaches which support the needs of the organisation's workforce plan How to create a resourcing strategy which meets both budgetary and strategic workforce planning needs

-Global mobility How to find out about your organisation’s global mobility policies and country guidelines Country specific people policies, and how to work with partner suppliers on issues such as relocation, immigration, tax, legal How to design global mobility policies and how to manage supplier contracts which support global moves How global mobility strategies impact organisation performance
+Global mobility Your organisation’s global mobility policies and country guidelines How to advise on international hires (such as relocation, immigration, tax, legal) How to design global mobility policies and how to manage supplier contracts which support global moves How global mobility strategies impact organisation performanc

 Next: Reward